-The Emerald Coast.
-Yucatan is an exceptional state, rich in natural treasures and possessing an unmatched coastline stretching 378 km from Celestún to Río Lagartos, bathed by the turquoise waters of the Gulf of Mexico.
+Yucatan is an exceptional state, rich in natural treasures and possesses an unmatched coastline stretching 378 km from Celestún to Río Lagartos, surrounded by the turquoise waters of the Gulf of Mexico.

-The white sands and tranquility are additional rewards for those looking for sun, palms and sea.
-Visitors enjoy the warm climate and wonderful beaches by the blue-green sea, as well as savor the superb dishes prepared from the catch of the day.
+The white sands and tranquility are additional rewards for those seeking sun, palms and sea.
+Visitors enjoy the warm climate and wonderful beaches, as well as savor the superb dishes prepared from the catch of the day.

-Today a number of cruise lines disembark here, bringing countless passengers from all over the world who enjoy not only the charm and exquisite flavor of the historic port, but also the peacefulness and warmth of its people.
-From here you can visit anywhere in the state on tourist routes designed for day-trippers.
+Today, a number of cruise lines disembark here, bringing countless passengers from all over the world to enjoy, not only the charm and exquisite flavor of the historic port, but also the peacefulness and warmth of its people.
+From here, you can visit anywhere in the state on tourist routes designed for day-trippers.

-For those who prefer an overnight stay, there are picturesque hotels with a sea view, some of which conserve the Art Deco style of the beginning of the last century.
-Impeccably positioned in the Peninsula of Yucatan and with an efficient tourist infrastructure, Progreso is the state’s most important port.
+For those who prefer an overnight stay, there are picturesque hotels with sea views.
+Some of which conserve the Art Deco style and are impeccably positioned in the Peninsula of Yucatan, with an efficient tourist infrastructure.
+Progreso is the state’s most important port.

 Sisal – A legendary port for coastal navigation, almost all the henequen produced in the state at the beginning of the XIX century was exported from here.
 The sun sheds its warm smile on the beaches and, of course, the exotic natural scenery.
-Beautiful migratory birds like the Canadian duck arrive punctually every year in search of the peaceful waters or Sisal.
+Beautiful birds, like the Canadian duck, arrive punctually every year in search of the peaceful waters or Sisal.

-Also worth a visit are the fortifications built by the port guardians to protect against raiding pirates.
-A visit to the Yucatecan coast will definitely surprise and spoil you with its charms: bask in the refreshing air and transparent waters; delight in the delicious lobster, conch, octopus or shrimp…or to put it simply: just relax.
+Also worth a visit, do the port guardians to protect against raiding pirates build the fortifications.
+A visit to the Yucatecan coast will definitely surprise and spoil you with its charms.
+Bask in the refreshing air and transparent waters, delight in the delicious lobster, conch, octopus or shrimp or simply just relax.

 Telchac – A small corner of the Yucatan coast with serene, transparent waters, Telchac is the ideal place for a variety of water sports and a well-earned rest.
 Take a pleasant walk around the quaint square or along the promenade to the lighthouse.
 Close by is the beautiful Laguna Rosada (pink lagoon), home to migrating birds, and Uaymitun, a refuge for the fabulous pink flamingo.